build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 }
 ```

 The `7fcLy5Cqwd` is our application’s identifier for our URL.
 In a finished application this shortURL value would be used to redirect the user from the shortenedURL to their original URL.
-FOr the purposes of this demo, the JSON response is good enough.
+For the purposes of this demo, the JSON response is good enough.

 ### Retrieving Full URL